 For now, the primary method of adding farkles,

-etc., to Can-bus bikes will be the added fuse panel and
+etc., to Can-Bus bikes will be an added fuse panel and

 connections directly to the battery.